nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 As a final bit of due-diligence: surely there's existing ways to solve this obviously quite significant energy use problem?
 The answer is yes, but at a significant cost.
 I asked our lab system provider to quote a retrofit or refit of our furmehoods to incorporate an energy saving feature that closes the sash (or at least alarms when left open) and we got a quote of just over $4,000 per fume hood (excl GST) which is about 150-200 times more expensive than FRED.

-As a final note, I've recently noticed an [incredible similar device being described by a team at MIT in a peer-reviewed publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8560830/).
-It even has a fun name (MASH).
-They arrive at encouragingly similar results to mine and even use the metric of 'cars removed per fumehood' to contextualise CO2 emissions.
-MASH even uses some fancy IR sensor to measure sash height and their analysis is fancier and longer.
+As a final note, I've recently noticed an [incredible similar device being described by a team at MIT in a peer-reviewed publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8560830/) and an assosciated [start-up company](https://thelichenlab.com/).
+Their device even has a fun name (MASH).
+They arrive at encouragingly similar results to those obtained by FRED, with a more sophisticated and longer-term analysis involving many more fume hoods.

-On the other hand, FRED is smaller and has a smiley face on it :)

 I could be annoyed that somebody else had the same idea and executed it at the same time, and actually wrote a paper on it, but really I'm very pleased.
 This proves the idea was good and the similarity of our results is a great outcome.